 I was the first to arrive to the media tasting event and received a warm welcome from the staff and Paul himself.
 He started me off with their signature Golden Ale.
 First sip in, the body was refreshing, light with a hint of wheat.

-With the rise of craft beer, seasonal beers have steadily become more popular over the years.
-So the menu changes from time to time due to the rotating season.
+Seasonal beers have steadily become more popular over the years.
+They like to change it up from time to time on their board

 Fall season line-up of craft beers at Red Truck!